teamshares/shoelace/docs/pages/components/tooltip.md

   description: Tooltips display additional information based on a specific action.
 layout: component
 guidelines: |
-  ### Usage notes
-  - Content in a tooltip should be considered as additional information.
-Don't put important information in a tooltip.
+  - Tooltip content should be additional or supplemental. **Don't put essential information in a tooltip.**
   - Keep the content simple — ideally just one or two words or a short phrase.
-If using sentences, keep it below 2 sentences or 3 lines of text at maximum.
+If using sentences, try to keep below 2 sentences or 3 lines of text at maximum.
-  - Tooltip should not contain interactive elements like buttons or links or include elements like imagery.
+  - Tooltips should not contain interactive elements like buttons or links or include elements like imagery.
 ---

 ## Examples